scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 ![png](../mondrian_tree/plot2.png)

 The blue line represents the mean prediction in every region of the decision space.
+So if a point lies between -6 and -3, we predict y to be 0.0 and so on.

+There are two things to notice.
-We notice that as we move away from the training data

-1. The predicted mean remains constant.
-2. It is determined by the decision split at the bounds of the space.

-Ideally, as move away from the training data we are unsure about the target value to predict and would like to fall back on some prior mean.
+1. As we move away from the training data, the predicted mean remains constant which is determined by the decision split at the bounds of the space.
+But in reality, we are unsure about the target value to predict and would like to fall back on some prior mean.
+2. In an extremely randomized tree, this issue is not confined to subspaces at the edge of the training subspace.
+Even if the green subspace was not at the edge, we are unsure about the region from 4 to 6 since the train points are confined till 4.0

 The mondrian tree solves this problem in a very intelligent way.

 ##  Mondrian Tree

 ### Train mode

-At every node, the split threshold and feature is decided independently of the target or the decrease in impurity!
+The split tuple (f, \(\delta)\) is decided independently of the target or the decrease in impurity!
 Yes, that is right.
+When all the features are of same scale and are equally important, this is same as an extremely randomized tree with `max_features` set to 1.

 1. The split feature index `f` is drawn with a probability proportional to `u_b[f] - l_b[f]` where `u_b` and `l_b` and the upper and lower bounds of all the features.
-When all the features are of same scale, this is same as an ExtraTreeRegressor with `max_features` set to 1.
 2. After fixing the feature index, the split threshold \(\delta\) is then drawn from a uniform distribution with limits `l_b`, `u_b`.

 The intuition being that a feature that has a huge difference between the bounds is likelier to be an "important" feature.

-At every node, in a decision tree, the mean and impurity are stored (or class probabilities in case of classification).
-In addition to this, every node `j` in a mondrian tree tracks two other things.
+Every subspace `j` in a mondrian tree also stores information about.

-1. The upper and lower bounds of all the features in that particular node.
+1. The upper and lower bounds of all the features in that particular node or the bounding box as determined by the training data.
+For example, in the green subspace above it stores ((1.96, 3.0),)
-2. The time of split, which is drawn from an exponential with mean \(\sum_{f=1}^D(u_b[f] - l_b[f])\)
+2. The time of split \(\tau\) which is drawn from an exponential with mean \(\sum_{f=1}^D(u_b[f] - l_b[f])\).
+Smaller the value of tau, larger is the bounding box.

-If you stare at the equation for half a minute, that makes sense as well because the larger the bounding box of a node, the time of split is smaller.
-Also the above property sets the time of split of leaves to infinity.
-Once the split feature and threshold are decided, then the tree construction happens in a similar way to that of a decision tree, a node splits the training data into two parts, \(X[:, f] < \delta\) to one leaf and \(X[:, f] > \delta\) to the other.
+#### Note:
+The time of split can be viewed as weighted depth.
+Imagine that edges between parent and child nodes are associated with a non-negative weight.
+The time of split at a node is the sum of the weights along the path from the root to the node.
+If weights are all 1, the time of split is the depth of the node.

 ###  Prediction mode
+From now on, we will use the terms node and subspace interchangeably.
+The subspace that a new point ends up in is the leaf, the entire training space is the root and every binary partition results in two nodes.

-Recall that for a decision tree, for a new training point, computing the predictive mean and variance is fairly straightforward.
-That is, find the leaf node that a new training point lands in and output the mean and variance of the node.
+Recall that for a decision tree, computing the prediction for a new point is fairly straightforward.
+Find the leaf node that a new point lands in and output the mean.

 The prediction step of a Mondrian Tree is a bit more complicated.
 It takes into account all the nodes in the path of a new point from the root to the leaf for making a prediction.
+This formulation allows us the flexibility to weigh the nodes on the basis of how sure/unsure we are about the prediction in that particular node.

-Mathematically, the distribution of
-\(P(Y | X)\) is given by
+Mathematically, the distribution of \(P(Y | X)\) is given by

 \(P(Y | X) = \sum_{j} w_j \mathcal{N} (m_j, v_j)\)

 where the summation is across all the nodes in the path from the root to the leaf.
+The mean prediction becomes \(\sum_{j} w_j m_j\)

+### Computing the weights.

+Assume \(p_j(x)\) denote the probability of a new point splitting away from a node.
+That is higher the probability, the farther away it is from the bounding box at that node.

+A point which is within the bounds at any node, the probability of separation should be zero.
+This means we can obtain a better estimate about the prediction from its child node.

+Also, the node at which the new point starts to split away is the node that we are most confident about.
+So this should be given a high weight.

+Formally, the weights are computed like this.

+If `j` is not a leaf:

+\(w_j(x) = p_j(x) \prod_{k \in anc(j)} (1 - p_k(x))\)

+If `j` is a leaf, to make the weights sum up to one.

+\(w_j(x) = 1 - \sum_{k \in anc(j)} w_k(x)\)

+\(w_j\) can be decomposed into two factors, \(p_j\)(x) and \(\prod_{k \in anc(j)} (1 - p_k(x))\).
+The first one being the probability of splitting away at that particular node and the second one being the probability of not splitting away till it reaches that node.
+We can observe that for \(x\) that is completely within the bounds of a node, \(w_j(x)\) becomes zero and for a point where it starts branching off, \(w_j(x) = p_j(x)\)

+### Computing the probability of separation.

-To compute the weights given to each node, we need to compute the probability of separation \(p_j(x)\) of each node.
+We come to the final piece in the jigsaw puzzle, that is computing the probability of separation \(p_j(x)\) of each node.
 This is computed in the following way.

 1. \(\Delta_{j} = \tau_{j} - \tau_{parent(j)}\)
 2. \(\eta_{j}(x) = \sum_{f}(\max(x[f] - u_{bj}[f], 0) + \max(0, l_{bj}[f] - x[f]))\)
 3. \(p_j(x) = 1 - e^{-\Delta_{j} \eta_{j}(x))}\)

-And then the weights are given by:

-If `j` is not a leaf:

-\(w_j(x) = p_j(x) \prod_{k \in anc(j)} (1 - p_k(x))\)

-If j is a leaf:

-\(w_j(x) = 1 - \sum_{k \in anc(j)} w_k(x)\)

-Let us take a more than half a minute to stare at these equations and understand what they mean.
+Let us take some time to stare at these equations and understand what they mean.

 1. \(p_j(x)\) is high when \(\eta_{j}(x)\) is high.
 As \(\eta_{j}(x)\) approaches infinity, \(p_j(x)\) approaches zero.
 This means that when the point is far away from the bounding box of the node, the probability of separation becomes high.
 2. \(p_j(x)\) is high when \(\Delta{j}\) is high.
 This means when the bounding box of a node is small as compared to the bounding box of its parent, the probability of separation becomes high.
-3. The weight given to each node, \(w_j\) can be decomposed into two factors, \(p_j\) and \(\prod_{k \in anc(j)} (1 - p_k(x))\).
-The product term can be understood as the probability of that point not being separated till that particular node is reached.
-So the node where a new point just starts to branch of is given the highest weight.
-4. For a point in the training data, \(p_j(x)\) becomes zero all nodes (and hence \(w_j(x)\)).
+3. For a point in the training data, \(p_j(x)\) becomes zero for all nodes other than the leaf since the point is within the bounding box at all nodes.
 The leaf then has a weightage of 1.0 and this reduces to a standard decision tree prediction.
-5. For a point, far away from the training data, \(p_{root}(x)\) approaches one and by 3. the weights of the other nodes in the path from the root to the leaf approach zero.
-This means \(P(Y | X) ~ \mathcal{N}(m, v)) where \(m)\ and \(var\) are the empirical mean and variance of the training data.
+4. For a point far away from the training data, \(p_{root}(x)\) (and \(w_{root}(x)\)) approach one and hence the weights of the other nodes in the path from the root to the leaf approach zero.
+This means \(P(Y | X) = \mathcal{N}(m, v)\) where \(m\) and \(v\) are the empirical mean and variance of the training data.

 ## Plotting decision boundaries (and more) using Mondrian Trees